-The mechanism of allocation of government grants is described in Appendix #2 to the Procedure.215
+The mechanism of allocation of government grants is described in Appendix #2 to the Procedure.
+222

-By June 15th of each calendar year, the Parliamentary Commission organizes a study of the opinions and proposals from the general public, NCOs, and other civil society institutions regarding support to NCOs through the organization of grant competitions.216
+By June 15th of each calendar year, the Parliamentary Commission organizes a study of the opinions and proposals from the general public, NCOs, and other civil society institutions regarding support to NCOs through the organization of grant competitions.
+223

-Based on the results of the study, the Commission prepares a budget request to be included in the draft state budget for the next year and sends it to the CM of the RUz by June 20th of the calendar year.217
+Based on the results of the study, the Commission prepares a budget request to be included in the draft state budget for the next year and sends it to the CM of the RUz by June 20th of the calendar year.
+224

-The CM of the RUz considers the budget request within one week and makes a decision on including appropriate amounts of funds in the next year's draft state budget.218
+The CM of the RUz considers the budget request within one week and makes a decision on including appropriate amounts of funds in the next year's draft state budget.225

-Within ten days after the approval of the budget, the Fund submits its proposals on grant competitions and allocation of grants to NCOs within the approved budget to the Parliamentary Commission.219 Within five days of receiving the propos-
+Within ten days after the approval of the budget, the Fund submits its proposals on grant competitions and allocation of grants to NCOs within the approved budget to the Parliamentary Commission.
+226 Within five days of receiving the proposals, the Commission determines the priorities, conditions, and amounts of financial resources for the organization of grant competitions.
+227